Disability Discrimination Act

 Metro Disability Action Plan 2011-2022

-• to provide a framework for Metro to employ in working towards provision of accessible and equitable services in all areas of it’s business;
+- provide a framework for Metro to use in working towards provision of accessible and equitable services in all areas of its business;

 To download a copy of Metro’s Disability Action Plan 2011-2022, and read more about the Act and Metro’s responsibilities under it, click the link below: